Mawootad/OperativeRework/README.md

 ## Full changelist

 - Exploit: No longer removed on hit.
 Stacks increase all damage taken by 5%, including for damage over time and from allies.
 The operative deals +5 + PER% per stack instead.
 Exploits from multiple Operatives still stack on the same enemy, however Operative's only gain the +PER% damage vs their own exploits and cannot consume exploits from other Operatives through Expose Weakness or Tactical Knowledge.
 - Expose Weakness: Now increases damage by 5% per stack, debuff scaling changed to a flat -5% armor, parry, block, and dodge.
 Casts of Expose Weakness now stack between uses by the same Operative, although duration is not increased by subsequent casts.
-After using Expose Weakness, the Operative's next attack vs the target deals an additional +(10 + stacks) x PER% damage and provides further boosts based on the number of stacks removed:
+After using Expose Weakness, the Operative's next attack vs the target deals an additional +(10 + stacks) x PER% damage and provides further boosts based on the number of stacks of weakness on the target:

   - 3+ stacks: The attack auto-hits
   - 6+ stacks: The attack auto-crits and ignores deflection